KaduMirands/Kadumirands.github.io/README.md

 # Kadumirands.github.io
-The beggining of my repository for my developments of prototypes in various coding languages.
+The beggining of my repository for my developments and prototypes in JS